influxdata/docs-v2/content/influxdb/v2.0/visualize-data/visualization-types/graph.md

 {{< img-hd src="/img/influxdb/2-0-visualizations-line-graph-example-8.png" alt="Line Graph example" />}}

-Select the **Graph** option from the visualization dropdown in the upper right.
+Select the **Graph** option from the visualization dropdown in the upper left.

 ## Graph behavior
 The Graph visualization color codes each table (or series) in the queried data set.